jonnypeace/qemu/README.md

 I have provided a simple netplan yaml example, where dhcp is enabled on both bridge and enp3s0 on ubuntu

 The script should be self explanatory with the user prompts.
 I do plan on devloping it further as i use it more and find more options to include.
-Passthrough devices might be next.
+Passthrough devices, convert image format, maybe integrate some of my crypto work.

 If you don't want to bridge, and/or to help with troubleshooting, remove this line in master.sh, and any other vm scripts generated.